-Valley Youth Theatre would like to introduce you to our highly trained, professional, performing arts teachers.
+Valley Youth Theatre would like to introduce you to our highly trained, professional, teaching artists.

 Chelsea Howard is a Grand Canyon University alumni with a BA in Theatre and Drama.
 With experience in acting, directing, playwriting, and teaching, Chelsea is proud to contribute her acting experience and teachings to young artists.
 She started working at Valley Youth Theatre as an intern in the summer of 2017, began assistant teaching in 2019, and soon worked as a VYT acting instructor, while later leading the 2019 summer camp interns as their Camp Manager!

 Tyson Lund is SO EXCITED to be working with Valley Youth Theater again this winter!
 Tyson grew up in Mesa, AZ.
 He has loved theater ever since he was a kid!
 He grew up auditioning and performing at different youth theaters across the valley, as well as at his local Jr & Sr High schools!
 He was nominated for several awards in his youth including the AriZoni’s and National Youth Art’s awards.
 While in college, he competed and was nominated for the Irene Ryan Acting Competition at The Kennedy Center American Theater Festival in both Los Angeles and Hawaii.
 He studied Theater Arts and Education at Eastern Arizona College for two years and then earned his Theater Education Degree at The University of Northern Colorado.
 Tyson has a deep love for acting, some of his most notable performances include Thenardier (Les Miserables), Francis Henshall (One Man, Two Guvnors) and Cogsworth (Beauty and the Beast).